 Buck or Step-Down Switching Voltage Regulator

-A Buck Regulator is used to step down the voltage at the output, we can even use the voltage divider circuit to reduce the output voltage but the efficiency of voltage divider circuit is low, because resistors dissipates energy as heat.
-We use capacitor, diode, inductor and switch in the circuit.
-The circuit diagram for Buck Switching Voltage Regulator is given below:
+A Buck Regulator is used to step down the voltage at the output.
+We can even use the voltage divider circuit to reduce the output voltage, but the efficiency of the voltage divider circuit is low, because resistors dissipate energy as heat.
+The buck voltage regulator circuit diagram includes a capacitor, a diode, an inductor, and switch components for efficient voltage step-down.
+We use a capacitor, a diode, an inductor, and a switch in the circuit.
+The circuit diagram for the Buck Switching Voltage Regulator is given below:

-When the switch in ON the diode remain reversed biased and power supply is connected to the inductor.
-When the switch is open the polarity of inductor get reverse and the diode become forward biased and connect the inductor to the ground.
+When the switch is ON, the diode remains reverse-biased and the power supply is connected to the inductor.
+When the switch is open, the polarity of the inductor gets reversed, and the diode becomes forward-biased, and the inductor is connected to ground.
 Then the current through the inductor decreases with slope:

 d IL / dt = (0-VOUT) / L